vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 ## Create token

-Endpoint available to generate authentication JWT
+Endpoint available to generate authentication JWT.

 _REST API endpoints are prefixed with the following URL:_